MetalPhaser/MetalFlappyBirdTutorial/README.md

-# Metal Sole Phase Structure
+# Metal Flappy Bird Tutorial

+This is a simple repo to the beginning of the Flappy Bird redo tutorial.

 ## Usage